 Recent discoveries have revealed large accumulations of liquid CO2 in the sediments that cover the margins of active submarine volcanic centers in the Pacific Ocean.
 One spectacular example of these accumulations was caught on film by a crew investigating an active site near the Okinawa Trough.
 Note the bubbles streaming from the seafloor.
 These are bubbles of liquid CO2

 Click on the video image to view the video from Inagaki et al., 2006.

-The liquid CO2 and CO2-rich fluids are produced at subducting plate boundaries where carbonate carried down the subducting limb is de-carbonated.
-The CO2 is released at depth and then migrates upwards through the structural conduits of the volcanic center where it reacts with water.
-The figure above shows how liquid CO2-rich fluids are thought to be accumulating in the sediments that blanket the vents (Lupton et al, 2008).
-In the modern ocean CO2 released from these hydrothermal systems forms a solid (hydrate) at the sediment/water interface where ocean temperatures are below 9oC and depths are below 600 meters.
-The hydrate forms a cap that restricts the flux of CO2 into the overlying sea water.
+The liquid CO2 and CO2-rich fluids are produced at subducting plate boundaries where carbonate carried down the subducting limb is de-carbonated and CO2 released at depth migrates upwards through the structural conduits of the volcanic center where it reacts with water.
+The figure above shows how liquid CO2-rich fluids are thought to be accumulating in the sediments that blanket the vents (Lupton et al, 2008)

 We are exploring the possibility that hydrothermal sources of CO2 contributed to glacial/interglacial CO2 variability and to the Δ14C variations during the last deglaciation.